Key takeaways

 This is simply sales revenue minus the cost of products, materials, and goods sold.

-By monitoring margin values on an ongoing basis, it will be easier for you to decide whether or not to reinvest profits for growth in the New Year.
-Comparing this to other benchmarks will provide insights into your growth’s sustainability.
+By monitoring average margin values on an ongoing basis, it will be easier for you to decide whether or not to reinvest profits for growth in the New Year.
+Comparing this to other benchmarks will provide accurate insights into your business growth’s sustainability.

 How to track it?